microsoft/Windows-iotcore-samples/Samples/TempForceSensor/CS/README.md

 - MCP3208: DGND - GND on Raspberry Pi 2 or 3

 ## Look at the code

-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip) and navigating to the `samples-develop\TempSensor`.

 Let's go through the code.
 We use a timer in the sample, and each time the 'Tick' event is called, we read the sensor data through ADC, and the value will be displayed on the screen.